 Trusted Sites section of Internet Explorer’s security options.
 If it is, remove it and try again.

 If the server is not running on a standard HTTP or HTTPS port (80 or 443) then Chrome will include the port in the Origin header that is sent to the server.
 Other browsers do not do this.
-This is why when specifying the
+If you have set

 - Firefox: Tools menu -> Web Developer -> Network.